March 1 – Even if I had another hour in my day to get things done, I would need another two hours of sleep to recuperate.

 March 18 – Pick any item from an ocean of toys and hold it up to your ear.
 You’ll hear the sounds of little boys.

 March 19 – There is great inspiration in seeing a colleague finish well, especially when he’s made you a part of the success he has achieved.
 That is fellowship.
 That is friendship.

 March 20 – There is nothing noble about having to stand up to a belligerent woman.
-But when the flock is in danger, the shepherd doubles down.
+But when the flock is in danger, the shepherd doubles down on anyone.

 March 21 – Actually, there are a few atheists in foxholes, but I guarantee you that there are no atheists in caskets.

 March 22 – The church that fires her pastor has robbed him of the joy of ministry or failed him in the neglect of ministry.
 Probably both.
 Or maybe there’s just some really mean sheep out there.

 March 23 – The highest form of theological narcissism is to repeat a Bible study that you wrote because you thought it was really good.